jessesquires/jessesquires.com/_posts/2014-06-25-apples-to-apples.md

 2. At the standard optimization level (see *Table 2*), the two languages begin to perform more similarly.
 Objective-C is still noticeably faster though.
 Std lib sort is 6.5x faster.
 Quick sort is 7.0x faster.
 Heap sort is 10.4x faster.
 Insertion sort is 16.0x faster.
 Selection sort is 2.47x faster.

 3. Only with <code>-Ofast</code> do we begin to experience the swiftness of Swift, and even then the standard library sort in Objective-C is almost twice as fast (1.84x).
-However, when comparing Swift to Swift to discrepancies are enormous.
-Swift performs orders of magnitude better than it did without optimizations and puts Objective-C to shame with regard to quick sort, heap sort, insertion sort, and selection sort.
+However, when comparing Swift to Swift the discrepancies are enormous.
+Swift performs orders of magnitude better than it did without optimizations and puts Objective-C to shame with regard to quick sort, heap sort, insertion sort, and selection sort (see *Table 3*).

 4. We all know that selection sort and insertion sort are not particularly optimal algorithms, and Swift does a good job to emphasize this (when not using <code>-Ofast</code>, see *Table 1* and *Table 2*).
 But why are these two so terrible in Swift?
-Especially insertion sort. *Especially insertion sort.* In debug, Objective-C is 308x faster.
+Especially insertion sort &mdash; in debug Objective-C is 308x faster.
+I'm still puzzled by this.
+These two sorting algorithms are not complex, but they stand apart from the other sorts in the following ways: selection sort has nested for-loops and insertion sort has a while-loop nested in a for-loop.
+Perhaps Swift is having trouble optimizing this?
+Is this a bug?

 5. My mundane quick sort implementation is faster than the standard library sort for both languages.
 Typically, these library methods would utilize multiple sorting algorithms that are guided by a set of heuristics that help determine the best algorithm to use based on the dataset.
 I suspect that we would see the standard library sorts perform best with larger datasets and/or with complex objects.